zulusanele626-byte/data-analysis-Power-BI-dashBoard-/README.md

-# data-analysis-Power-BI-dashBoard-
+# Data Professional Survey Dashboard (Power BI)-
-Built an interactive dashboard in Power BI Desktop to analyze data professional survey data.
-It highlights salary trends, programming preferences, and job satisfaction, providing insights into factors influencing career outcomes in the data industry.
+To analyze survey data from data professionals across different countries To identify salary trends by job role and demographics To explore popular programming languages in the data industry To evaluate job satisfaction, including work-life balance and salary happiness To present insights through an interactive dashboard using Power BI Desktop